USPTO Examiner DOLE TIMOTHY J - Art Unit 2848

 Executive Summary

-Examiner DOLE, TIMOTHY J works in Art Unit 2848 and has examined 35 patent applications in our dataset.
-With an allowance rate of 88.6%, this examiner has an above-average tendency to allow applications.
+Examiner DOLE, TIMOTHY J works in Art Unit 2848 and has examined 46 patent applications in our dataset.
+With an allowance rate of 91.3%, this examiner allows applications at a higher rate than most examiners at the USPTO.
 Applications typically reach final disposition in approximately 22 months.

 Allowance Patterns

-Examiner DOLE, TIMOTHY J's allowance rate of 88.6% places them in the 70% percentile among all USPTO examiners.
-This examiner has an above-average tendency to allow applications.
+Examiner DOLE, TIMOTHY J's allowance rate of 91.3% places them in the 76% percentile among all USPTO examiners.
+This examiner is more likely to allow applications than most examiners at the USPTO.

 Office Action Patterns